-E-mails should never be sent in the heat of the moment or without first checking the content and language and considering how the message is likely to be received.
-Staff are encouraged wherever practicable to write a draft e-mail first and review it carefully before finalising and sending.
-As a rule of thumb if a member of staff would not be happy for the e-mail to be read out in public or subjected to scrutiny then it should not be sent.
+E-mails and IMs should never be sent in the heat of the moment or without first checking the content and language and considering how the message is likely to be received.
+Staff are encouraged wherever practicable to write a draft message first and review it carefully before finalising and sending.
+As a rule of thumb if a member of staff would not be happy for the message to be read out in public or subjected to scrutiny then it should not be sent.

-All members of staff should remember that e-mails can be the subject of legal action for example in claims for breach of contract, confidentiality, defamation, discrimination, harassment etc against both the member of staff who sent them and the Foundation.
-Staff should take care with the content of e-mail messages, as incorrect or improper statements can give rise to personal liability of staff and to liability of the Foundation in the same way as the contents of letters.
+All members of staff should remember that e-mails and IMs can be the subject of legal action for example in claims for breach of contract, confidentiality, defamation, discrimination, harassment etc against both the member of staff who sent them and the Foundation.
+Staff should take care with the content of messages, as incorrect or improper statements can give rise to personal liability of staff and to liability of the Foundation in the same way as the contents of letters.

-E-mail messages may of course be disclosed in legal proceedings in the same way as paper documents.
-Deletion from a user's inbox or archives does not mean that an e-mail is obliterated and all e-mail messages should be treated as potentially retrievable, either from the main server or using specialist software.
-This should be borne in mind when considering whether e-mail is an appropriate forum of communication in the circumstances of the case and if so the content and language used.
+Messages may of course be disclosed in legal proceedings in the same way as paper documents.
+Deletion from a user's inbox or archives does not mean that an e-mail or IM is obliterated, and all messages should be treated as potentially retrievable, either from the main server or using specialist software.
+This should be borne in mind when considering whether e-mail or IM is an appropriate forum of communication in the circumstances of the case and if so the content and language used.

-Staff should assume that e-mail messages may be read by others and not include in them in anything which would offend or embarrass any reader, or themselves, if it found its way into the public domain.
+Staff should assume that messages may be read by others and not include in them in anything which would offend or embarrass any reader, or themselves, if it found its way into the public domain.